 \begin{cor} There is an equality $[(h_0, \omega_0, H_0)'] = [(h_1, \omega_0, H_0 \cup G|_{X})']$. \end{cor}

 Lemma \ref{choice1lem} and Corollary \ref{choice2cor} show that the map $CW^{k/2}$ is well defined.

 \begin{rem} The discussion above includes, in particular, a proof of \cite[Lemma 1.1]{Hutt(1998)}: for a fixed choice of $\omega$, a choice of homotopy $H$ does not effect the equivalence class of $(h,\omega,H)' : N' \to M \times D^{2k}$ in $\mathcal{S}_\del(M \times D^{2k})$.
-The proof of this in the appendix of \cite{Hutt(1998)} appears to us to be incorrect. \end{rem}
+The proof of this in the appendix of \cite{Hutt(1998)} appears to us to be incorrect: the claim in the first paragraph of Hutt's Appendix that there exists a homotopy $K$ between the homotopy $-H_2 + H_1$ and an isotopy $\mathcal{H}$ between $\psi_2$ and $\psi_1$ is not justified. \end{rem}